Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Which credit card issuers are accepted in Costa Rica?

 American Express cards are more popular in Costa Rica than in other countries, but Visa and Mastercard are still the most widely accepted.
 If you decide to withdrawal cash from an ATM using your Amex card, look for Banco BAC San Jose ATMs – although this will cost you big, so use your debit card unless it’s an emergency.

 Potential credit card fees in Costa Rica

-Can I avoid paying these fees?
+How can I avoid these fees?

-Compare cards for use in Costa Rica
+ATMs in Costa Rica

 Is it safe to use my credit card in Costa Rica?